ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Barrel Files in React: Clean Imports or Hidden Complexity? - <a href="https://medium.com/@dishumavi1/barrel-files-in-react-clean-imports-or-hidden-complexity-b3894921a355?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Level Up Your Web App: Converting a Vite + React Project to a PWA (Step-by-Step) - <a href="https://medium.com/@atacanymc/level-up-your-web-app-converting-a-vite-react-project-to-a-pwa-step-by-step-c5ca4c095593?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dishumavi`**
+✍️ **posted by `Ata Can Yaymacı`**

-<blockquote>If you’ve worked on a React project that grew beyond a few components, you’ve probably seen imports like this:
+<blockquote>In today’s mobile-first world, users expect speed and accessibility.
+While native apps are great, Progressive Web Apps (PWAs) offer the…
 Continue reading on Medium »</blockquote>

-<h3>2. ⚡ ReactJS Optimization Mastery: Turbocharge Your Apps for Blazing Performance  - <a href="https://rajputlakhveer.medium.com/reactjs-optimization-mastery-turbocharge-your-apps-for-blazing-performance-92a3a037e7ba?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+Who Decides Where Your Request Goes?
+The Power of API Gateway - <a href="https://medium.com/@praveengaddam319/who-decides-where-your-request-goes-the-power-of-api-gateway-c111d292336a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lakhveer Singh Rajput`**
+✍️ **posted by `PraveenCodes`**

-<blockquote>ReactJS is powerful — but an unoptimized React app can feel slow, laggy, and frustrating. 😓 Performance optimization is what separates…
+<blockquote>if you are not a medium member then Click heree to read free
 Continue reading on Medium »</blockquote>

 <h3>3.
-A Beginner-Friendly Guide to Build Micro Front Ends - <a href="https://medium.com/@saileshsuri/a-beginner-friendly-guide-to-build-micro-front-ends-d16a61a09f9a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Is Becoming the New Angular (And That’s Bad) - <a href="https://javascript.plainenglish.io/next-js-is-becoming-the-new-angular-and-thats-bad-99e651628cd1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `S.s.Sailesh kumar`**
+✍️ **posted by `Brevis`**

-<blockquote>Imagine you’re building a restaurant.
-In the old way, one giant kitchen does everything — orders, cooking, desserts, beverages.
-If the…
+<blockquote>When a tool built for simplicity starts inheriting the weight of the very framework we once ran away from.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-InterruptedException — A Real Cafeteria Conversation Between Me and My Junior - <a href="https://medium.com/@praveengaddam319/interruptedexception-a-real-cafeteria-conversation-between-me-and-my-junior-0e8f078d91f0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Responsive Food Business Web App Using Firebase - <a href="https://medium.com/@work.chapadiyakunj/how-i-built-a-responsive-food-business-web-app-using-firebase-4bb9da515eff?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PraveenCodes`**
+✍️ **posted by `Kunj Chapadiya`**

-<blockquote>if you are not a medium member then Click heree to read free
+<blockquote>Small food businesses often rely on word-of-mouth or social media to attract customers, but they rarely have a clean, dedicated digital…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React.js Interview Questions (4–6)Years Experience) - <a href="https://medium.com/@ajit-gupta/react-js-interview-questions-4-6-years-experience-399a51649633?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ReactJS Server Components vs Client Components: When and Why to Use Each - <a href="https://medium.com/@alok.singh_48051/reactjs-server-components-vs-client-components-when-and-why-to-use-each-992f97ad7ef5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ajit`**
+✍️ **posted by `Alok Singh`**

-<blockquote>Photo by Greg Rakozy on Unsplash
+<blockquote>React has always evolved around one core idea: making UI development simpler without sacrificing performance.
+With the introduction of…
 Continue reading on Medium »</blockquote>

 <h3>6.
-5 Ways You’re Lying to React: A Guide to Dependency Array Edge Cases - <a href="https://medium.com/@sangramgha007/5-ways-youre-lying-to-react-a-guide-to-dependency-array-edge-cases-cdca8919a3c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Vue : Teknologi Pilihan Proyek Besar Dunia Nyata - <a href="https://medium.com/@infomediakuu/react-vs-vue-teknologi-pilihan-proyek-besar-dunia-nyata-c97a25f45461?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sangramghadage`**
+✍️ **posted by `Info Mediaku`**

-<blockquote>Why useEffect runs when you don't want it to, and doesn't run when you do.
+<blockquote>React dan Vue telah terbukti memiliki penerapan nyata yang kuat dalam berbagai proyek besar yang dikembangkan oleh perusahaan ternama…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Last minute Important React Interview Questions (2026) - <a href="https://ashishmisal.medium.com/last-minute-important-react-interview-questions-2026-e6c4e2f881cf?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Library vs React Framework: A Complete Guide for Developers - <a href="https://medium.com/@imranmsa93/react-library-vs-react-framework-a-complete-guide-for-developers-da119bfaf9de?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashish Misal`**
+✍️ **posted by `ImranMSA`**

-<blockquote>Preparing for a React interview is not about remembering big terms.
+<blockquote>If you’ve ever talked to a fellow engineer about React, you’ve probably heard something like:
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js Security Hardening: Five Steps to Bulletproof Your App in 2026 - <a href="https://medium.com/@widyanandaadi22/next-js-security-hardening-five-steps-to-bulletproof-your-app-in-2026-61e00d4c006e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 16: Is Turbopack Finally Ready to Replace Webpack for Fullstack Developers? - <a href="https://medium.com/@widyanandaadi22/next-js-16-is-turbopack-finally-ready-to-replace-webpack-for-fullstack-developers-7ded69f70130?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Made Adi Widyananda`**

-<blockquote>Next.js has become a cornerstone of modern web development, prized for its flexibility in rendering strategies (server-side rendering…
+<blockquote>Next.js has become a cornerstone of modern fullstack development, offering a powerful framework for building performant and scalable web…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Evolution of a Full-Stack Architect: From PHP Legacy to Next.js & AI - <a href="https://medium.com/@HridoyVaraby/the-evolution-of-a-full-stack-architect-from-php-legacy-to-next-js-ai-9327bfc15694?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Layouts and Templates in Next.js (Beginner Friendly) - <a href="https://meetpan1048.medium.com/understanding-layouts-and-templates-in-next-js-beginner-friendly-9cc8790bf276?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hridoy Varaby`**
+✍️ **posted by `Meet`**

-<blockquote>By MD Sazzid Bin Islam Hridoy Varaby
+<blockquote>If you’ve started building apps with Next.js App Router, you might’ve been overwhelmed by layout.tsx and template.tsx.
+I definitely was —…
 Continue reading on Medium »</blockquote>

 <h3>3.
-How I Migrated from Supabase Auth to NextAuth for Custom Branding (Without Breaking Security) - <a href="https://medium.com/@alizaib.azr/how-i-migrated-from-supabase-auth-to-nextauth-for-custom-branding-without-breaking-security-4d9b0c1e99eb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js Is Becoming the New Angular (And That’s Bad) - <a href="https://javascript.plainenglish.io/next-js-is-becoming-the-new-angular-and-thats-bad-99e651628cd1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Zaib`**
+✍️ **posted by `Brevis`**

-<blockquote>The Problem: When Free Plans Force Ugly Branding Decisions
+<blockquote>When a tool built for simplicity starts inheriting the weight of the very framework we once ran away from.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Big-O Is Not Enough: The Hidden Cost Complexity Every Developer Ignores - <a href="https://medium.com/@jagdishiitp/big-o-is-not-enough-the-hidden-cost-complexity-every-developer-ignores-03af91bce7aa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Next.js Site Has Metadata.
+It Doesn’t Have Structured Data.
+Not This Sophisticated. - <a href="https://medium.com/@shakeef.rakin321/your-next-js-site-has-metadata-it-doesnt-have-structured-data-not-this-sophisticated-5ee8c97678f4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jagdish Choudhary`**
+✍️ **posted by `Shakeef Ahmed Rakin`**

-<blockquote>We learned time complexity in college .
-Nobody taught us the complexity that affects company revenue.
+<blockquote>A reusable JSON-LD graph architecture with shared entities, @id references, and compile-time type safety
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Next.js “Magic” Trick: Why can I see Server Components in my Browser? - <a href="https://medium.com/@abhijeetgiram/the-next-js-magic-trick-why-can-i-see-server-components-in-my-browser-eacb58a7ec18?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development Best Practices in 2026: A Practical Guide for Businesses - <a href="https://medium.com/@waqas514472/web-development-best-practices-in-2026-a-practical-guide-for-businesses-5ca0be365be3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abhijeet Giram`**
+✍️ **posted by `Waqas Ahmad`**

-<blockquote>Understanding the RSC Payload, the ‘Kitchen’ analogy, and how Next.js keeps your secrets safe while serving lightning-fast HTML.
+<blockquote>Web development is evolving faster than ever.
+With new frameworks, performance expectations, and security challenges, following outdated…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Next.js and NextAuth：Practical Authentication Implementation - <a href="https://tianyaschool.medium.com/next-js-and-nextauth-practical-authentication-implementation-82a6340eadd0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Error Handling, Loading States & Not Found Pages — Building Calm, Professional UX - <a href="https://medium.com/codetodeploy/error-handling-loading-states-not-found-pages-building-calm-professional-ux-905fa21172db?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin`**

-<blockquote>In modern web application development, implementing user authentication is a crucial step.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Reviving a College Dream: How I Built a Modern AI Captioning SaaS - <a href="https://medium.com/@padangperwirayudha/reviving-a-college-dream-how-i-built-a-modern-ai-captioning-saas-84b0690345df?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Padang Perwira Yudha`**

-<blockquote>This is how I transition my college concepts into market-ready products.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Next.js Security Crisis: How to Patch the “React2Shell” Vulnerability Affecting Millions - <a href="https://medium.com/@widyanandaadi22/next-js-security-crisis-how-to-patch-the-react2shell-vulnerability-affecting-millions-4105ae10faf7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Made Adi Widyananda`**

-<blockquote>The “React2Shell” vulnerability has sent shockwaves through the Next.js community, impacting millions of applications and raising serious…
-Continue reading on Medium »</blockquote>

-<h3>9.
-What the Hack Are CSR, SSR, SSG, and ISR in Next.js? - <a href="https://medium.com/@kushbhandari54/what-the-hack-are-csr-ssr-ssg-and-isr-in-next-js-5f5cc125d1e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kushbhandari`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>If you’re a React or Next.js developer, chances are you’ve seen these terms thrown around everywhere: CSR.
-SSR.
-SSG.
-ISR
+<blockquote>Bugs happen.
+ Slow APIs happen.
+ Wrong URLs happen.
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>